Skip to main content

 For researchers

 We welcome researchers from across the Johns Hopkins community and at the Kennedy Krieger Institute to become affiliated with our Center and collaborate with Center faculty.
-Affiliated researchers are eligible to apply jointly with Bloomberg School faculty for pilot grants as described below.
+Affiliates must be full-time faculty working in autism/neurodevelopment-related fields.

 To become an affiliate, please email Michelle Landrum Trice.
 You can also join our listserv to stay updated on new opportunities.